 [The following is an excerpt drawn from “Remarks on Costume,” the appendix to my earlier study The Styles of Eighteenth-Century Ballet (2003: 339-43).
 The opening part given below deals specifically with footwear used for dancing in the eighteenth century.
-I have not included the illustrations which are referred to in the text; the reader will need to consult the print edition of the book for these.]
+I have not included the illustrations which are referred to in the text; the reader will need to consult the print edition of the book for these.
+I have, however, added one here which did not appear in the book.]

 Appendix: Remarks on Costume